The History of the Martin D-45

 This is also an extremely rare original D-45—the ultimate instrument.

-This instrument was originally owned by Jimmie Dolan, a country musician from California who achieved great success in the 1950s.
+This instrument was originally owned by Jimmie Dolan, a country musician from California who enjoyed great success in the 1950s.
 Having been cherished by a professional musician for many years, it resonates exceptionally well.
-Furthermore, its rugged appearance exudes the awe-inspiring presence and mysterious aura unique to the finest vintage instruments, making it a truly remarkable specimen.Built in 1942, the final year of production for the original D-45, this model features an ebony truss rod—a modification made due to metal shortages during the war.
-Weighing just 1.88 kg, it is lightweight, and its stress-free, free-spirited tone is truly delightful.
-A true masterpiece and a miracle among Martin Freak instruments.
+Furthermore, its rugged appearance exudes a sense of awe and a mysterious aura that only the finest vintage instruments possess, making it a truly remarkable piece.Built in 1942, the final year of production for the original D-45, this model features an ebony rod—a modification made due to metal shortages during the war.
+Weighing a light 1.88 kg, it offers a stress-free, free-spirited tone that is truly delightful.
+A true masterpiece and a miracle of the Martin Freak.

 TOP: Adirondack Spruce